 - Provisions requiring immediate and appropriate action, including any necessary remedial action, in response to bacteriological and Legionella culture analyses. - Provisions requiring that any and all Legionella culture analysis must be performed in accordance with Section 4-1.5.
 This is a new requirement. - Provisions for shutdown and for removing or permanently discontinuing use of a cooling tower.
 These are new requirements. - Provisions requiring appropriate actions during idle conditions.
 This is a new requirement. - Provisions requiring cleaning and disinfection of a cooling tower that has been shut down without treatment for more than five days.
 This is a new requirement. - 4-1.5 Legionella culture analysis. - Requires that Legionella culture analysis be performed by a laboratory that is approved to perform such analysis by the New York State Environmental Laboratory Approval Program (ELAP).
-This is a new requirement.

-• 4-1.6 Notification.

-o Requires an owner of a cooling tower to notify the local health department within 24 hours of receipt of a Legionella culture sample result that exceeds 1,000 Colony forming units (CFU) per milliliter.
+This is a new requirement. - 4-1.6 Notification. - Requires an owner of a cooling tower to notify the local health department within 24 hours of receipt of a Legionella culture sample result that exceeds 1,000 Colony forming units (CFU) per milliliter.
 The owner must also notify the public of the test result in a manner determined by the local health department or by the department, if the department elects to determine the manner of public notification.
 This is a new requirement.

-• 4-1.7 Disinfection.

-- o Establishes qualifications of persons who may disinfect a cooling tower. - Requires that the name and certification number of the applicator or the business name and registration number of the company providing the disinfection be maintained on-site in accordance with Section 4-1.9.
-This is a new requirement. - Permits only biocide products registered by the New York State Department of Environmental Conversation to be used in disinfection. - "Disinfection" is clarified to exclude the cleaning of a cooling tower through application of detergents, penetrants, brushes or other tools, high-powered water, or any other method that does not involve the use of a pesticide, as defined in 6 NYCRR Part 325. - 4-1.8 Inspection and certification. - o Inspection. - Requires that all owners of cooling towers ensure that such towers are inspected prior to seasonal start up and at intervals not exceeding every 90 days while in use.
+- 4-1.7 Disinfection. - Establishes qualifications of persons who may disinfect a cooling tower. - Requires that the name and certification number of the applicator or the business name and registration number of the company providing the disinfection be maintained on-site in accordance with Section 4-1.9.
+This is a new requirement. - Permits only biocide products registered by the New York State Department of Environmental Conservation for use in cooling towers or pesticidal devices in a USEPA registered establishment to be used in disinfection. - Clarifies the terms "disinfect" and "disinfection" to mean the control of microorganisms or microbial growth.
+The term "disinfection" is also clarified to exclude the cleaning of a cooling tower through application of detergents, penetrants, brushes or other tools, high-powered water, or any other method that does not involve the use of a pesticide, as defined in 6 NYCRR Part 325. - 4-1.8 Inspection and certification. - $\circ$ Inspection. - Requires that all owners of cooling towers ensure that such towers are inspected prior to seasonal start up and at intervals not exceeding every 90 days while in use.
 Year-round towers shall be inspected at intervals not exceeding every 90 days and prior to start up following maintenance.
-The inspection requirement prior to start up is new.
+The inspection requirement prior to start up is new. - o Certification. - By November 1, 2016, and by November 1st of each year thereafter, the owner of a cooling tower must obtain a certification that the cooling tower has a maintenance program and plan, and that all activities within that plan or required by this Subpart were implemented.